 What are your best tips for teaching sentence writing skills?

 “I use sentence fixers.
 They’re a fun way to address the errors.
 I start the year fixing sentences whole group, then the sentence fixer sheets become morning work.
-Very effective!”
-Click here to check out our Sentence Fixers Bundle.
+Very effective!”.

 “We sing the Shurley English Sentence Jingle every few days.
 I also routinely ask the kids if their sentences have all 5 things that a sentence needs, and they correct their sentences based on that prompting.”